loprea91/nevergrad-template/README.md

 ![Pareto](/Assets/pareto.jpg)

 The solutions along the Pareto front *cannot be improved without DECREASING the optimality of one of the objective functions*.
-Nevegrad will return the solution closest to the origin (in some n-dimensional loss space).

 ONLY THE DE OPTIMIZER FAMILY IS ACTUALLY DOING THIS CALCULATION.
 The other optimizers are not yet fully implementing MOOs.